 • One 1oz push tube like this one or a glass or metal salve container

-• 20g safflower oil or other fast absorbing carrier oil like grapeseed, fractionated coconut, hazelnut, apricot kernel, etc.
+• 23g of fast absorbing carrier oil like grapeseed, fractionated coconut, hazelnut, apricot kernel, etc.

 • 50 drops chili seed essential oil